-Other disruptive events, including, but not limited to, natural disasters and public health or pandemic crises (such as COVID-19), may adversely affect our ability to conduct business.
+Other disruptive events, including, but not limited to, natural disasters and public health or pandemic crises, may adversely affect our ability to conduct business.
 Such adverse effects may include the inability of our advisor's employees, or the employees of its affiliates and other service providers, to perform their responsibilities as a result of any such event.
 Such disruptions to our business operations can result in significant operational issues.